 - Begin mixing the ingredients and slowly pour in the olive oil while the processor is running until the mixture is smooth and creamy.

-- Season the pesto with salt and freshly ground black pepper to taste, and mix again briefly to combine.
+- Stir in the lemon juice, then season the pesto with salt and freshly ground black pepper to taste, and mix again briefly to combine.

 - Serve the rose pesto on hard crackers as an appetizer or toss with fresh pasta for a summery dish.